johnowusuduah/github-workflow/README.md

 ## Workflow

-1. # Create a New Branch on GitHub after Cloning

 Here are the steps to create a new branch on GitHub after cloning a repository:

 1. Clone the repository to your local machine using `git clone <repo-url>`.
 This will create a copy of the repository on your computer.